lukebobb914/aquifer-diffusivity/README.md

 # Characterizing Aquifer Diffusivity
 > The application calculates the aquifer diffusivity using the simplified amplitude and time lag equations for groundwater wells that are tidally influenced
-> Visit here to use application [Streamlit Application](https://aquifer-diffusivity-calculator.streamlit.app/)
+> \nVisit here to use application [Streamlit Application](https://aquifer-diffusivity-calculator.streamlit.app/)

 ## Methodology Used
 1. Obtain groundwater and tide/hydrometric water level data